shorebirdtech/docs/docs/guides/flavors/ios.md

 sidebar_position: 2
 title: iOS | Flavors
 sidebar_label: 🍎 iOS
-description: Push patches to multiple deployment tracks on iOS
+description: Push patches to multiple flavors on iOS
 ---

 # Flavors

-This guide will walk through how to setup an app in which there are 2 deployment tracks: `internal` and `stable`.
-It will cover how to validate a patch on the internal track and then promote the patch to the stable track on iOS.
+This guide will walk through how to setup an app in which there are 2 flavors: `internal` and `stable`.
+It will cover how to validate a patch on the internal flavor and then promote the patch to the stable flavor on iOS.

 ## Prerequisites